 Don’t worry about getting too sweaty in this chair on the beach, as the mesh back will let your back breathe and beach breezes will keep you nice and cool.
 The chair also has a drink holder made out of fabric, which I like more than mesh as it’s more sturdy.
 Drink holders made out of fabric don’t have the problem I have with mesh can holders where the can disappears in the hole.

 A problem with a majority of camping chairs when you put them on a beach is that the feet sink into the ground.
-This is not a problem with a beach chair like this as its designed to sit on top of sand and dirt and not dig into it.
+This is not a problem with a beach chair like this because it’s designed to sit on top of sand and dirt and not dig into it.
 It’s still sturdy enough to where you can rock the chair without falling over.

 The GCI Outdoor Waterside Beach Rocker weighs 10.8 pounds even with the rocking technology so it’s easy to carry to the beach.
 It folds up and down extremely easy and has a handle to carry it with.

 - Mesh Back